aimerneige/HeicWallpapers/README.md

 Right click on desktop and select `Config Desktop and Wallpaper`, add wallpaper files to your wallpaper library.

+Look at the release and there are `A Certain Magical Index.heic` which is too big.

 ## Thanks

 <https://clinux.co/d/162-kde-heic>